madachy/SE4101-Fault-Tree-Analysis/README.md

 ![fault tree example](fault%20tree%20example.png)

-The template provided can be modified for new fault trees.
+The provided template can be modified for new fault trees.
+Additional branch columns can be added as necessary.